Panda88CO/udi-SPANIO/README.md

 The configuration takes a list of IP addresses (space separated) - Only use 1 IPaddress per panel (they have up to 3 IPaddresses per panel) (ideally ethernet if available).
 It is important that the IP address does not change.
 There is also a flag to enable reading of a backup battery (percentage) if supported

 The nodes provides power consumption data, breaker state as well as some connection status information.
 Exported Energy

 ## Installation
 To register the panel(s), one must start the node and then go to the panel, open the door and press the door contact (upper corner) 3 times (quickly) - the panel should then blink the light and it will go into register mode.
 Do this for all panels if more than 1 panel is installed

-After this nodes will be generated and til will start operating.
+After this nodes will be generated and will start operating.

 ## Notes
 The node has not been tested with ore than 1 SpanIO panel - there are likely bugs when using more than 1 - please enable debug and send me log files if there are issues